Mortimer333/Dito/README.md

 <p>{{ value }}</p>
 ```

-# Events
+## Lify cycle
-In previous example you can see that I used method `init` inside the `ElementOne` class.
+In previous example, you can see, that I've used method called `init` inside the `ElementOne` class.
 It's one of the few "event" calls during the life cycle of the components:
 - **prepare** - called before any preparation of the `DitoElement` constructor but after `HTMLElement` constructor was called
 - **init** - called only once per component instance, before its first render
 - **beforeRender** - called each time before render of component was started
 - **afterRender** - called each time render finished (successfully or not), as first argument it accepts result fo ther render

 # Template language
-To help with creation of html a lot of frameworks (also this one) introduced template language - syntax which allows you to dynamically change the content of your template without need for custom js.
-Inside them you can
+Quick and easy way to build HTML without need for additonal JS.
+In template inline call you have access to all values inside `$` and methods defined on the class.

 ## Executables